datawire/ambassador-docs/service-catalog/quick-start/index.md

 The metadata for each service is determined by annotations included within your Kubernetes YAML config files.
 You can annotate the config of the `ambassador` service that you have just installed to display your name.

-1. Change the name of the owner of the `quote` service by replacing `<your name>` in the command below and running it:
+1. Change the name of the owner of the `quote` service by replacing `<your name>` in the command below and running it.
+The value could be a GitHub username, an email address, or your actual name.

   ```
   kubectl annotate --overwrite svc quote -n ambassador a8r.io/owner="<your name>"